dshil/blog/content/blog/linux_fight_for_better_health.md

 * Use 100% gamma
 * Use 1000Hz PWM frequency

-I still have a little bit of eyes tension and headaches but I think that it is a recovery period.
+I still have a little bit of eye stress and headaches but I think that it is a recovery period.